lf-edge/eve/boards/nvidia/jetson/README.md

 # jetson-vanilla-boot

 In L4T version 23.5, all Jetson Nano versions have the ability to move boot flow partitions to qspi.
-We use this to run any possible EFI-enabled Linux distributions intact.
-For jetson nano, we build the kernel dtb and u-boot from source and flash it to qspi.
+We use this to run any possible EFI-enabled Linux distributions, but Nvidia Jetson from BSP package has kernel, dtb and u-boot very different from vanilla versions.
+We have to change them to vanilla to be able to run vanilla kernel based operating systems like EVE.

 ## Supported

-* Jetson nano developer's kit with 4GB of ram.
+* Jetson nano developer's kit with 4GB of ram. [p3450-0000]

 ## Dependencies